This webpage provides instructions on using an SSL.com OV or EV code signing certificate with Microsoft’s SignTool and SSL.com’s SSL Manager.

 To sign an executable, start by selecting Code Signing > Sign & Timestamp Code Package from SSL Manager’s menu.

 In the code signing form, you may select the executable and the code signing certificate (either from a file or a certificate store) and one of the available timestamp servers.
 When you are done, click the Sign button to sign your code.
-If you are loading a certificate from a PFX file, you will have to enter the file’s password.
-If you are using an EV code signing certificate, you will be prompted for your USB token’s PIN.
+You will be prompted for your USB token’s PIN.

 Besides code signing, SSL Manager offers many powerful features.
 For more details, please refer to SSL Manager’s documentation, especially the Code Signing menu.